Central Milton Keynes: Higher education

-As of 2022, Milton Keynes does not have its own conventional undergraduate university, though it contains the campus of the national Open University.
+Milton Keynes does not have its own conventional undergraduate university, although it is home to the campus of the Open University and hosts higher-education provision from several institutions.
 There is an outpost of the University of Bedfordshire in a CMK office block.

-Cranfield University and the Milton Keynes City Council are partners in a detailed proposal to establish an undergraduate campus, code-named MK:U. The plan anticipates opening by 2023, with a campus in the block contained by Grafton Street / Avebury Boulevard / Witan Gate / Childs Way.
+Cranfield University and the Milton Keynes City Council were partners in a detailed proposal to establish an undergraduate campus, code-named MK:U. The plan anticipated opening by 2023, with a campus in the block contained by Grafton Street / Avebury Boulevard / Witan Gate / Childs Way.
 In January 2019, the partners announced an international competition to design the new campus.
 In May 2019, Santander Bank announced a 'seed funding' grant of £30M to help with building and initial running costs.
 On 4 July 2019, the shortlisted proposals for the campus were announced.
 On 30 July 2019, the evaluation panel announced that Hopkins Architects had produced the winning design.

-As of January 2022, the project is stalled pending assurance of government funding.
+Even though there were delays in constructing a permanent campus, MK:U began its operation in temporary locations in Central Milton Keynes.
+The first group of degree apprentices began studying in October 2021, focusing on subjects like digital technology, data science, and management.
+Also, there was an Innovation Hub that was created to support work between students and local businesses.

+In 2022, the project did not receive government funding for the planned campus, so Milton Keynes Council and the Milton Keynes Development Partnership of Cranfield University gave their continued support.
+The partners continued to develop courses and degree apprenticeship programmes.

+Cranfield University and Milton Keynes City Council's announced of the end of their formal partnership (for MK:U) in January 2024, although both said that they should continue to work together on higher education projects in the city.
+There were more than 400 students expected to be studying at MK:U from locations in the city centre that same year.